BAVDE1/openGL-boilerplate/README.md

 Any shape from the `Shape` class can be passed to a `BufferBuilder`.

 `Shape.Mode` can be used to specify the colour, texture, or other fragment shader property for a shape.
-(yea i know its bad to have branches in the shader but too bad)
+(yea i know its bad to have branches in the shader but too bad, its just trying to demonstrate everything)

 `BufferBuildsr` also keeps track of some useful stats like:
 * float count